usnistgov/OSCAL/docs/schema/_catalogXML.md

 An assigned class may frequently provide for a header in display, such that `part[@class='objectives']` is displayed under a header *Objectives*, etc. Parts may also however have their own titles ([&lt;title>](#title-element--title) elements).

-Generally speaking, [&lt;part>](#part-element--part) elements will be of two kinds.
+Generally speaking, `part` elements will be of two kinds.
 Many parts are logical partitions or sections for prose; these may be called "statements" and may be expected to have simple prose contents, even just one paragraph.
 Other parts may be more formally constructed out of properties ([&lt;prop>](#prop-element--property) elements) and/or their own parts.
 Such structured objects (sometimes called "features") may, at the extreme, function virtually as control extensions or subcontrol-like objects ("enhancements").
 Since the composition of parts can be constrained using OSCAL declarations (of the items or components to be given in a part or in this type of part), their use for encoding "objects" of arbitrary complexity within controls, is effectively open-ended.

 ##### Content declaration (reduced)